 After submitting the above documents accompanied by the Estonian translation, the Estonian branch is receiving a certificate of registration with a unique number of incorporation.

 This certificate is necessary for applying for the VAT number.
 For this, a request must be submitted at the National Tax Board.

 The last step in registering a branch in Estonia is registering with the Health Insurance Fund of Estonia.
 This process must take place no longer than seven working days after hiring an employee.

-If all the documents and requirements are met, the establishment of a branch in Estonia doesn’t take longer than 6 working days.
+If all the documents and requirements are met, the establishment of a branch in Estonia in 2021 doesn’t take longer than 6 working days.

 The management of a branch opened in Estonia must be performed by at least one Estonian resident or a citizen of Switzerland or an EEA country.

 One of the particularities of opening a branch is that it can only complete the activities of the parent company.
 If the foreign company will have one activity, the branch office will be bound to undertake the same activity based on a license issued by the Estonian authorities in the respective field.